jessepav/libgdx-wiki-old/Scene2d.md

 actor.addAction(action);
 ```

+Check out [LibGDX.info](https://libgdx.info/basic_action/) for a tutorial on Actions

 ### Action pooling ###

 To avoid allocating a new action each time it is needed, a pool can be used: